johnjelinek/dccsg-serverless/README.md

 # dccsg-serverless
 Building a Serverless Architecture

-Here are the assets required to accompany the [interactive lab](https://linuxacademy.com/cp/livelabs/view/id/134).
+Here are the assets to complete the [interactive lab](https://linuxacademy.com/cp/livelabs/view/id/134).

 ## Deployment Steps